European Factors to Watch-Shares seen steady at open

 (ADVISORY- Reuters plans to replace intra-day European and UK stock market reports with a Live Markets blog on Eikon - see cpurl://apps.cp./cms/?pageId=livemarkets for site in development.
 See the bottom of the report)

-LONDON May 11 European stock markets were seen as steady at the open on Wednesday, consolidating on solid gains made in the previous session.
+LONDON May 11 European stocks were seen opening steady on Wednesday, consolidating on solid gains made in the previous session.

-Futures on the Euro STOXX 50 and Germany's DAX rose 0.1 percent.
-Britain's FTSE futures were flat while France's CAC futures dipped 0.1 percent.
+Financial spreadbetters at IG expected Britain's FTSE 100 to open flat.
+Germany's DAX was seen up by 20 points, or 0.2 percent higher, while France's CAC was seen up by 4 points, or 0.1 percent higher.

 The pan-European FTSEurofirst 300 index closed up 0.9 percent on Tuesday, while Greece's benchmark ATG equity index rose 3.1 percent to its highest level for 2016 after euro zone finance ministers offered to grant Greece some debt relief.